 One of the proudest moments in the history of Cinefantastique was the October 1986 publication of a double issue (Volume 16, Number 5) devoted to the making of Alfred Hitchcock’s PSYCHO.
 The exhaustive and richly illustrated article was written by Stephen Rebello, who went on to publish an expanded version in book form, under the title of Alfred Hitchcock and the Making of PSYCHO.
 This June, Open Road Media published a new kindle edition of the book.
 As part of their promotional efforts, they arranged for horror film buff and thriller novelist Kevin O’Brien (Vicious) to interview the PSYCHO expert about Hitchcock’s horror classic, which will no doubt be playing on countless television sets this Halloween weekend (not to mention a few revival houses around the country).
 With the horror holiday looming, Open Road Media offered us an opportunity to present the unabridged interview of one horror expert by another.

+Kevin O’Brien: I first heard about Psycho in the early 1960s, when I was just a kid.
+My oldest sister was afraid of taking a shower if no one else was in the house because of Alfred Hitchcock’s Psycho.
+So—I just had to find out more about this movie and see it.
+When did you first find out about Psycho?
+And do you remember what it was like when you saw it for the first time?
+Did you have any idea of what you were in for?
 Stephen Rebello: Well, Kevin, if your sister was one of the many who wouldn’t shower after seeing Psycho, Hitchcock would have advised: “Have her dry cleaned.”
 As for me, growing up in southeastern Massachusetts, I remember reading in the Boston newspapers these little “teasers” about how the famous director and TV personality Alfred Hitchcock was making this secretive, very different kind of movie.
 Not the kind of thing he usually did—a full-out shocker-type film.
 One of these items mentioned that Hitchcock had posted guards at the studio soundstage doors to keep out the prying eyes and ears of the curious.
 He swore the cast to secrecy about the plot.
 Well, my young imagination went into overdrive imagining what Hitchcock might be up to.

 By the summer of 1960, though, I became obsessed when I saw for the first time the Psycho movie trailer.
 It played at the most mysterious movie theater around—a slightly eerie, faded, grand, and expansive old movie palace called the Durfee in nearby Fall River, Massachusetts.
 If Norma Desmond had been a movie theater, this would have been it.
 Hitchcock taking us on a tour of this motel and scary old house made his movie seem strange, spooky, and grown up as hell; so did the constant TV and radio ads, also narrated by the grand old man himself.
 And the posters in the lobby, with that cracked, shattered yellow title lettering, Janet Leigh wearing a bra and slip, Anthony Perkins looking tense, a shirtless John Gavin and that tagline: A new—and altogether different—screen excitement.
 To me, it all spelled: hot stuff.